CarBBAS/Paper_Stadler-delGiorgio_ISMEJ_2021/README.md

 Furthermore, we have sampled a continuum from soil, soilwater, streams, river, reservoirs until the estuary.
 By covering a large spatial and ecological gradient we are able to decipher how microbial communities move and respond along a landscape.

-### Our main objectives are:

-*
-*

-### Our main findings are:

-*
-*

 ---

 ## Funding

-This study is part of the program of the Carbon Biogeochemistry in Boreal Aquatic Systems (CarBBAS) Industrial Research Chair, co-funded by the Natural Science and Engineering Research Council of Canada (NSERC) and Hydro-Quebec. (#Number?)
+This study is part of the program of the Carbon Biogeochemistry in Boreal Aquatic Systems (CarBBAS) Industrial Research Chair, co-funded by the Natural Science and Engineering Research Council of Canada (NSERC) and Hydro-Québec.